Skip to main content

 Free ADHD Test (Kooij double-deficit)

-A focused assessment to help you understand whether your cognitive difficulties are new, longstanding, or unmasked by hormonal change, and what to do next.
+A focused assessment to understand whether your cognitive difficulties are new, longstanding, or unmasked by hormonal change, and what to do next.

 Join 11,400+ women who have assessed their cognitive pattern